Bosch GSB 18v Li drill review

 The built in LED work light is all but useless and rarely points exactly where you are drilling.

-I have used this machine several times over the last few months and each time I am disappointed by it, which is a shame as the So what is the problem with the GSB 18v Li ?
+I have used this machine several times over the last few months and each time I am disappointed by it, which is a shame as the GBH 18V SDS+ is excellent and is probably one of the best 18v SDS machines on the market.

 This drill is light weight, feels good to use and the battery lasts ages but it’s let down by the plastic chuck and torque control selector (this may be a fault on this machine only but the drill is only a few months old).